-Just then, another one of Jesus’ followers, Andrew (Simon Peter’s brother) spoke up, ‘There’s a little boy here with five small loaves of barley and two small fish, but that’s just a drop in the ocean compared to what’s needed for everyone here!’
+Just then, another one of Jesus’ apprentices, Andrew (Simon Peter’s brother) spoke up, ‘There’s a young boy here with five small loaves of barley and two small fish, but that’s just a drop in the ocean compared to what’s needed for everyone here!’
 (US would have: ‘a drop in the bucket’)

 What text has been used for ‘Word Come Alive’?

 Word Come Alive is an expanded translation (paraphrase) that uses the dynamic equivalent principle of translation.